Levels

 Examples: Beethoven "Spring" Sonata for violin, Brahms Sonata for viola or cello, Locatelli Sonata in g minor arr. viola by Dokter, Schubert "Arpeggione" Sonata arr. for viola or contrabass.

-Examples: Bach Suite movement for viola, ‘cello or contrabass using triple stops, Czardas by Monti for violin, Roumanian Dance #3 by Bartok for violin
+Examples: Bach Suite movement for viola, ‘cello or contrabass using triple stops, Czardas by Monti for violin, Romanian Dance #3 by Bartok for violin

 Advanced 1 Class - Two pieces one of which is by a 20th century composer such as Gershwin, Copland, Bloch, or Kabalevsky.